100 Notable alumni of

 -

-Paul Gardner Allen was an American businessman, computer programmer, researcher, film producer, explorer, sports executive, investor, author, and philanthropist.
+Paul Gardner Allen was an American businessman, computer programmer, and investor.
 He co-founded Microsoft Corporation with his childhood friend Bill Gates in 1975, which was followed by the microcomputer revolution of the 1970s and 1980s.
-Allen was ranked as the 44th-wealthiest person in the world by Forbes with an estimated net worth of $20.3 billion at the time of his death in October 2018.
+Allen was also known for discovering the wrecks of various famous warships, like the IJN Musashi and USS Indianapolis, and was ranked as one of the richest people in American history by Forbes, with an estimated net worth of $20.3 billion at the time of his death in October 2018.

 -